The Looming Tower Is Basically Law & Order: Bin Laden Unit

 The Looming Tower is a frustratingly not-quite-there account of the run-up to the 9/11 attacks, tracking CIA and FBI agents working at cross-purposes and Al Qaeda strategists and soldiers plotting violence against the United States.
 Based on Lawrence Wright’s Pulitzer Prize–winning book, and adapted for Hulu by Wright, Alex Gibney, and Dan Futterman, it’s a time-warped vision of an earlier, more blinkered reality, when the federal police and overseas intelligence services got too hung up on protecting their own administrative turf and failed to defend American embassies and the mainland.
 Even though the 9/11 Commission’s 2004 hearings are employed as a framing device here, usually in a misguided way that kills any momentum the production can generate, The Looming Tower glosses over the behind-the-scenes ideological disagreements that the hearings dredged up — exchanges that might’ve explained the justifications behind the attacks, as well as the U.S. government’s inability to protect against them.

 Instead, we get a procedural about hard-charging, egotistical men (and they are mostly men, unavoidably) at loggerheads over the best course of action.
 The two central antagonists are Jeff Daniels’s John O’Neill, chief of the New York FBI’s counterterrorism center known as “I-49,” and Peter Sarsgaard’s Martin Schmidt, chief of the CIA counterterrorism center called Alec Station, which was devoted to investigating Osama bin Laden.
-Over time, the Lebanese-American FBI agent Ali Soufan (Tarar Rahim of the crime thriller A Prophet) moves more to the center of the story, along with counterterrorism adviser Richard Clarke (Michael Stuhlbarg, miscast but making the best of it).
+Over time, the Lebanese-American FBI agent Ali Soufan (Tahar Rahim of the crime thriller A Prophet) moves more to the center of the story, along with counterterrorism adviser Richard Clarke (Michael Stuhlbarg, miscast but making the best of it).
 But O’Neill and Schmidt’s animosity predominates, and it becomes clear that we’re probably headed toward a conclusion along the lines of, “If these two men and their respective branches of government could only have figured out how to work together, the Towers would still be standing.”
 (I’m prognosticating because Hulu only made the first three episodes, directed by Gibney and John Dahl, available for review.)

 The end product plays a bit like Law & Order: Bin Laden Unit.
 Once you settle into that specific groove, The Looming Tower is an engaging enough series, with a few “wow” moments — in particular a long scene in episode three that finds FBI agent Robert Chesney (Bill Camp) interrogating Mohamed al-Owhali (Youssef Berouain), one of the suspects in Al Qaeda’s 1998 bombing of the U.S. embassy in Nairobi, Kenya.
 In contrast to much of the rest of the series, which is heavy on scenes of men in rooms arguing about evidence and jurisdiction, and occasional scenes of tactical units storming into houses and stuff blowing up, this one is as stripped-down as drama gets: just two men talking at each other across a table while one of them nervously smokes.
 It’s mesmerizing, thanks to the interplay between Camp, a national treasure, and Berouain, who has young Al Pacino’s mix of furtiveness and defiance.
 You get a sense of both men as complicated human beings shaped by their respective cultures.